hpcloud/mezzanine/README.md

 **Local development**

-pip install -r requirements.pip
+`pip install -r requirements.pip`
-python manage.py syncdb --noinput
+`python manage.py syncdb --noinput`
-python manage.py runserver
+`python manage.py runserver`

 **Deploying to stackato**

-stackato push -n
+`stackato push -n`

 **Default admin user**

 The default admin user credentials are:

 u: admin
 p: default

 You can login with these credentials at /admin.
-It is recommended that you change this default password by running `stackato run python manage.py changepassword`.
+It is recommended that you change this default password by running
+`stackato run python manage.py changepassword`